 Fourth, Google is simple.
 Google’s interface does not bombard the visitor with news, sports, weather, banner ads and flash animations like some other search engines and directories do.
 Often imitated, never duplicated, Google’s design still remains fresh and clean.

-If a website owner had to choose only one search engine to be listed on, it would have to be Google.
+If a website owner had to choose only one search engine to be ranked upon, it would have to be Google.
 Google provides many businesses with the bulk of their traffic and has to be the first priority when thinking about where to be listed on the Internet.